cynthiazhang98/cse15l-lab-reports/labReport5.md

 ### the `find` command in bash
 #### 1) `-type`
-`find /path/to/search -type f #` - This function finds only files in the path given
+`find /path/to/search -type f #` - This function finds only files in the path given.
+It's useful when you have a vague idea where a file is but you aren't sure.
 ```
 [cs15lwi23auy@ieng6-201]:skill-demo1-data:381$ find ./written_2 -type f
 ./written_2/non-fiction/OUP/Abernathy/ch1.txt